Otros Ejercicios

 He watched the hawk on a desert updraft slip and slide

-Moved to the edge and dug his deep into his pony side
+Moved to the edge and dug his spurs into his pony side

-Some say they remain frozen upon that icy ledge
+Some say they frozen high upon that icy ledge

-And braids a piece of Pete's buckskin chaps her hair
+And braids a piece of Pete's chaps into her hair

 Outlaw Pete!